graalvm/graalvm-demos/fortune-demo/README.md

 ## Fortune Gradle Demo

+> Requires GraalVM for JDK 21 for compatibility with Gradle.
+See [Gradle Java Compatibility Matrix](https://docs.gradle.org/current/userguide/compatibility.html).

 1. Change to the _fortune-demo/fortune-gradle_ directory:
     ```bash
     cd ../fortune-gradle
     ```

-2. Build the project:
+2. Create a native executable using the [Gradle plugin for Native Image](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html):
     ```bash
-    ./gradlew run
-    ```

-3. Run your application with the [agent](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html#agent-support), on the JVM.
-To enable the agent with the Native Image Gradle plugin, pass the `-Pagent` option to any Gradle tasks that extends `JavaForkOptions`:
-    ```bash
-    ./gradlew -Pagent run
-    ```
-    The agent captures and records the dynamic features encountered during a test run into multiple *-config.json files.

-4. Once the metadata is collected, copy it into the project’s _/META-INF/native-image/_ directory using the `metadataCopy` task:
-    ```bash
-    ./gradlew metadataCopy --task run --dir src/main/resources/META-INF/native-image
-    ```

-5. Build a native executable using configuration collected by the agent:
-    ```bash
     ./gradlew nativeCompile
     ```
     When the command completes, a native executable, `fortune`, is generated in the _build/native/nativeCompile_ directory of the project and ready for use.

-6. Run the application from the native executable:
+3. Run the application from the native executable:
     ```bash
     ./fortune/build/native/nativeCompile/fortune
     ```